 Add External Account

-After you enroll in Secured Transfer, click on “Pay & Transfer” and then “Send a wire/external transfer.”
+After enrolling in Secured Transfer, click on “Pay & Transfer” in the top menu and then “Send a wire/external transfer.”

 Click on the “Add Account/Recipient” tab.
 Select “Domestic” and “My personal account at another bank (only transfers to).”
 Selecting “only transfers to” means you will use this link only to push money from Bank of America to the external account.
 To push money from your other account to Bank of America, you would add the Bank of America account as a linked account at your other bank.

 Selecting “only transfers to” is important when you’re linking a brokerage account such as a Fidelity account.
 If you select “both transfers from and to” Bank of America will ask you to log in online to prove that you own the external account.
-You can’t pass this verification because your brokerage account isn’t with the bank that owns the routing number.
-No such verification is required if you select “only transfers to.”
+You can’t pass this verification when your brokerage account isn’t with the bank that owns the routing number.
+The verification isn’t required if you select “only transfers to.”

 Enter the routing number and the account number of your other account.
-Here I’m showing the routing number owned by UMB Bank that Fidelity uses for ACH transfers.
 Adding an external account for “only transfers to” doesn’t require verification.
 You should make sure to enter the correct routing number and account number.

 The “Add Account” button isn’t enabled until you check the box to verify your identity.
 Bank of America will ask for the Yubikey or the security code sent to the number you set up in Secured Transfer.